7 Of The Most Common Home Fixes You Can’t Afford To Ignore

 These are things you should have in your house whether or not you have children.
 Smoke alarms keep you safe from fires and carbon monoxide detectors keep you safe from dying by poisoning.
 If either of these things happens, the only thing you can do is try to get out of the house, so it is smart to invest in something that will help you do that.

 Don’t put it off if your alarm is going off too often or you hear a beeping sound when there isn’t any smoke to signal danger.
 False alarms happen, but only because the problem could get worse.
-Carbon monoxide detectors can be problematic because they can go off while you are cooking and this might make you think there is really something wrong.
+Carbon monoxide detectors can be problematic because they can go off while you are cooking and this might make you think there is something wrong.
 This leads some people to just turn the detector off instead of getting it fixed, but that could lead to serious consequences later on.

 Darkening Ceilings Near Fireplaces